harrystech/prelaunchr/README.md

 View sent mails at `http://localhost:1080/`.
 >>>>>>> 0b07c7c...
 Add information on viewing emails in development

+### To create an admin account

+In Rails console, run this command.
+Be careful to not use the example admin user for security reasons.
+Password confirmation should match password.

+`AdminUser.create!(:email => 'admin@example.com', :password => 'password', :password_confirmation => 'passwordconfirmaiton')`

+You can run this locally in a Rails console for development testing.

+If you are deployed to Heroku, you would run it there.

 ## Teardown

 When your prelaunch campaign comes to an end we've included a helpful `rake` task to help you compile the list of winners into CSV's containing the email addresses and the amount of referrals the user had.